 And when a matter particle collides with its corresponding antiparticle, the two are said to “annihilate” each other.
 The collision leaves behind new particles and anti-particles, but a problem arises when considering the conditions of the early universe.
 According to current physics, the distribution of matter and antimatter should have been equal at the Big Bang and the resulting explosion would have annihilated everything, leaving nothing behind to create the variety of planets, stars, and galaxies we see today.

 Thus, by answering the question of why there is more matter than antimatter in our universe, Fermilab scientists would be able to explain why we exist at all.
 And recent discoveries by the lab’s DZero team show that they might be getting closer to an answer.
 By accelerating protons and antiprotons to near-light speeds in the Tevatron, the team has observed that the resulting collisions were 1% more likely to produce matter than antimatter.

 While these results have yet to be confirmed by others, several different interesting experiments continue to run at the laboratory, some of which can be seen on tours of the site.
 Fermilab is open to the public daily, and visitors can expect to learn about a lot more than physics.

-The grounds are home to a small herd of bison (present since the lab’s founding in 1967) as well as a variety of mathematical sculptures and architectural forms, such as an Archimedian spiral, a geodesic sphere, a Möbius strip, and a staircase resembling the DNA double helix.
-Furthermore, the lab is frequently host to a range of cultural events including musical concerts, folk dancing, and art exhibitions.
+The grounds are home to a small herd of bison (present since the lab’s founding in 1967) as well as a variety of mathematical sculptures and architectural forms, such as an Archimedean spiral, a geodesic sphere, a Möbius strip, and a staircase resembling the DNA double helix.
+Furthermore, the lab frequently hosts a range of cultural events including musical concerts, folk dancing, and art exhibitions.